no8cai/EccoolBnb/README.md

 git clone https://github.com/no8cai/EccoolBnb.git
 ```

-2. Populate the .env file based on the example below:
+2. Populate the .env file based in the /backend directory on the example below:
 ```
 PORT=8000
 DB_FILE=db/dev.db